root-project/web/blog/_posts/2022-03-01-code-horsepower-f1.md

 If you rather use *Makefiles*, that's also supported via the [Import](https://doc.qt.io/qtcreator/creator-project-generic.html#importing-a-generic-project) menu, by clicking on "File", "New File or Project", "Import Project", "Import Existing Project", "Choose", and then select the source files you want to see in your tree (or just click on select all and deactivate those that are images, etc.).
 The *Makefile* will be automatically detected behind the scenes.
 You can edit the number of threads (`-j`) later on the project's "Build settings".

 Let me load into *QtCreator* the [simplest CMake example](https://cmake.org/cmake/help/latest/guide/tutorial/A%20Basic%20Starting%20Point.html).
-After "Open File or Project", you can specify in what folder to build your program.
-The option "Manage Kits" allows you to tune your compiler version.
-"Tools", "Options", "Build", "Default Properties" allows you to setup a default directory.
-Once you "Configure Project", *CMake* will be run.
+After "Open File or Project", a "Kit dialog" will apear.
+Select the 'build kit' you prefer, and then click on "Details".
+There, you can specify in what folder to build your program.
+Under "Tools", "Options", "Build", "Default Properties" allows you to setup a default directory for your builds.

+The option "Manage Kits" on the top left allows you to tune your compiler version or define new kits.
+Click for example on one of the autodetected kits in the dialog.
+I recommend setting up a "Manual" kit, where "Qt version" is set to "None" (in case it was set).
+Click then "Ok", and select the checkbox of the newly created kit, and in "Details", verify the build directory.

+Once you click on "Configure Project", *CMake* will be automatically run.
 In the "Projects" pane, you can tune any *CMake* flag as needed, as well as specify command line arguments when running.
-The "Build" icon compiles your project, and the "Run" one executes it.
+The "Build" hammer icon on the left compiles your project (*make*), and the "Run" play icon executes it.

 You will not need to re-do all these configuration steps later on for this project, as *QtCreator* will store these settings in a file called "CMakeLists.txt.user" and recognize it automatically the next time you open the project.